Michael McLaney: Havana

+The Hotel Nacional de Cuba, site of the 1946 Havana Conference.

 In September 1958 McLaney partnered with Rosenbloom to purchase a large share of the Casino Internacional in the Hotel Nacional de Cuba in Havana; McLaney later bought out Rosenbloom's shares.
 The hotel had long been tied to American organized crime (see Havana Conference); a Life magazine article from March 1958 reported that the casino was then operated by Miami-based crime boss Meyer Lansky.
 The country had been in the throes of revolution since 1952, and McLaney's Cuban venture was to be short-lived.
-Castro's forces entered Havana in January 8, 1959 and promptly shut down hotel and casino operations.
+Castro's forces entered Havana on January 8, 1959 and promptly shut down hotel and casino operations.
 The new government briefly held McLaney prisoner.
 McLaney was freed and the properties were nationalized in 1960.
-McLaney and other investor claimed substantial financial losses as a result.
+McLaney and other investors claimed substantial financial losses as a result.

 Miami

-Upon his release from Havana, McLaney established himself in Miami, where he and associates within the National Crime Syndicate ("the Syndicate") hatched a conspiracy to bomb newly-nationalized oil refineries in Cuba.
+Upon his release from Havana, McLaney established himself in Miami, where he and associates within the National Crime Syndicate ("the Syndicate") hatched a conspiracy to bomb newly nationalized oil refineries in Cuba.
 (Note: Their aim was to undermine the Castro government, with the ultimate goal of resuming their casino business upon installation of a new, "friendly" ruler in the mold of the deposed Fulgencio Batista.)
 The refineries had been owned by the Esso, Shell Oil, and Texaco corporations.
 McLaney and his co-conspirators planned to launch their bombing attack in April 1961; this would have made it coincident with the Bay of Pigs Invasion.

 Through informants, the FBI learned of McLaney's bomb plot.
 FBI director J. Edgar Hoover tipped Attorney General Robert F. Kennedy to the plan.
 An enraged Kennedy reportedly traveled to Florida and personally confronted McLaney to warn him off the plot, as the Attorney General knew that the three corporations intended to recover their refineries once Castro was removed.
 McLaney and other members of the Syndicate were recruited into Operation Mongoose around this time.

 President John F. Kennedy was reportedly a frequent visitor to McLaney's villa in Miami Beach until his assassination in 1963.

+A May 28, 1969 FBI memo reports that: "From 6/4/65 to 3/7/67, [McLaney] was an approved Top Echelon Criminal Informant and provided valuable information about hoodlums and gamblers.
+Hе was discontinued when he became involved in political activities in the Bahamas."